Lax Additivity: Lax additivity

 \begin{rem} Denote by \(\extwocat^\op\) the \((\infty,2)\)-category obtained from \(\extwocat\) by reversing the directions of the \(1\)-morphisms, i.e., \(\extwocat^\op(X,Y)=\extwocat(Y,X)\).
 If \(\extwocat\) is enriched in (stable) \(\infty\)-categories with colimits, then so is \(\extwocat^\op\).
 Moreover lax limits/colimits/bilimits in \(\extwocat^\op\) correspond to lax colimits/limits/bilimits in \(\extwocat\).
 Thus an \((\infty,2)\)-category \(\extwoaddcat\) is (finitely) lax (semi)additive if and only if \(\extwoaddcat^\op\) is (finitely) lax (semi)additive. \end{rem}

-\begin{exa} Lax limits in the \((\infty,2)\)-category \(\PrL\) of presentable \(\infty\)-categories exist and are computed as underlying \(\infty\)-categories.
+\begin{exa} Lax limits in the \((\infty,2)\)-category \(\PrL\) of presentable \(\infty\)-categories exist and are computed as underlying \(\infty\)-categories, i.e., as sections of the Grothendieck construction as in \Cref{ex:lax-lim-cat}; indeed, for any small diagram \(\X\colon S\to \PrL\) the \(\infty\)-category \(L\coloneqq\Fun_S(S,\covGroth \X)\) is again presentable (see \cite[Proposition~5.5.3.17 and Proposition~5.5.3.3]{lurie:htt}) and a functor into it preserves colimits if and only if it does so after postcomposing with each pointwise evaluation map \(L\to \X_s\).
 Since \(\PrL\) is enriched in \(\infty\)-categories with colimits it follows that it is a lax semiadditive \((\infty,2)\)-category.
-The full \((\infty,2)\)-category \(\St\) of presentable \emph{stable} \(\infty\)-categories is closed under lax colimits and enriched in stable \(\infty\)-categories, thus it is lax additive.
+The full \((\infty,2)\)-category \(\StL\) of presentable \emph{stable} \(\infty\)-categories is closed under lax colimits and enriched in stable \(\infty\)-categories, thus it is lax additive.
 The \((\infty,2)\)-category \(\StR\) of presentable stable \(\infty\)-categories and right adjoint functors is only finitely lax additive, since composition with a right adjoint functor is exact but does not preserve arbitrary colimits.
-The \((\infty,2)\)-category of stable \(\infty\)-categories and exact functors is finitely lax additive.
+The \((\infty,2)\)-category \(\st\) of stable \(\infty\)-categories and exact functors is finitely lax additive.

 Note that one can replace all presentability assumptions by just requiring the relevant \(\infty\)-categories to have colimits (or limits, in the case of \(\StR\)) and for the functors between them to preserve them. \end{exa}